OfficeDev/VBA-content/VBA/Word-VBA/articles/coauthor-object-word.md

 # CoAuthor Object (Word)

-Represents a single co-author in the document.
+Represents a single co author in the document.
 The  **CoAuthor** object is a member of the **[CoAuthors](coauthors-object-word.md)** collection.
-The **CoAuthors** collection contains all the co-authors in the document (authors that are actively editing the document).
+The **CoAuthors** collection contains all the co authors in the document (authors that are actively editing the document).

- **Important**  Documents can only be co-authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.
+ **Important**  Documents can only be co authored on a server that supports the File Synchronization via SOAP over HTTP protocol, such as Microsoft SharePoint Server 2010.

 ## Remarks